paulAlexSerban/mod--boilerplate-starter-kit/README.md

 - Download or clone the Modulize repository to your local machine.
 - Ensure the main script (modulize.sh) is executable by running `chmod +x modulize.sh`.
-- Add `.env` to your project root directory and add the following environment variables:
+- Add `.env.development` to your project root directory and add the following environment variables:

 ```bash
 # 1/ Project modules in order of execution